 - Having companies use an E-Verify programme to keep illegal immigrants from getting jobs

 Fears of coming out into the open and claim this program’s benefits are now justifiably manifested.
 The participant’s documentation is on file and deportation is a very real for the future for children and families that trusted our country.
-Legal assistance is necessary but the benefits questionable since U.S. Immigration law decisions seem to be based on who is in the President’s seat.
+Legal assistance for immigration in Atlanta is necessary, but the benefits questionable since U.S. Immigration law decisions seem to be based on who is in the President’s seat.